Orientation to Surrogacy

 - Choose an agency that will respond to your queries within 24 hours.
 Even if they don’t have the answer when they respond, you need to know you’ve been heard and that they are working on the issue

 - Make the mistake of thinking only one agency or one surrogate can help you.
-There are many options for you if you know were to look and Donor Concierge can help you with that
+There are about 400 surrogacy agencies in the US.
+Through our vetted and trusted surrogacy agency program, Donor Concierge can find you a surrogate much faster than if you contacted a few surrogacy agencies on your own.

-- Wait for 3–6 months to be matched with a surrogate.
+- Wait for 8-12 months to be matched with a surrogate.
 Some surrogacy agencies will put you on a waiting list to be matched.
-If the wait is a month or less that’s great but, if it’s predicted to take longer than that, you should know that there are surrogates available with other agencies that Donor Concierge can help you to find
+If the wait is a month or less that’s great but, if it’s predicted to take longer than that, you should know that there are surrogates available with other great surrogacy agencies and Donor Concierge can help you to find them faster

 - Keep a surrogate waiting for over 6 months before moving forward with a transfer.
 If you must ask her to wait due to medical reasons, you should compensate her.
 Remember, not only is your life on hold in a situation like this but hers is as well.